Copycat Domino’s Thin Crust Pizza Recipe

-Not only does it taste just like the real thing, but it takes less time from start to finish to make this pizza than it does for delivery AND there’s nothing artificial.
+This pizza tastes just like the real thing.
+And it takes less time to make this pizza than it does to get this pizza delivered!

-The dough comes together in 5 seconds (Okay 1 min.) and without a mixer – in one bowl.
-Then, the dough gets rolled out, smothered with a combination of tomato paste and diced tomatoes (to reduce the water-y-ness of the sauce), topped with melty cheese, baked for about 10 minutes, and DONE.
+The dough comes together without a mixer – in one bowl.
+Then it gets rolled out, smothered with a combination of tomato paste and diced tomatoes (to reduce the water-y-ness of the sauce), topped with melty cheese, baked for about 10 minutes, and DONE.

 For the crust: